coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 when the vermiurge first engages its aura of doom.
 It affects only opponents with fewer Hit Dice or levels than the creature has.
 The affected creature must make a successful Will save (DC 48) or become shaken.
-Success indicates that the target is immune to that creature's frightful presence for one day.
+Success indicates that the target is immune to that creature’s frightful presence for one day.
 The save DC is Charisma-based.

 **Poison (Ex):** Sting or bite, Fort save (DC 44); initial Damage 1d6